 First of all, who is the bag for?
 Is it just you, or are you skiing with kids or friends?

-If it’s just for you, you might just need a few small snacks, a bottle of water and maybe your phone charger or camera.
-In this case a smaller bag might be sufficient.
+If it’s just for you, you might just need a few small snacks, a bottle of water, suncream and maybe your phone charger or camera.
+In this case a smaller ski pack might be sufficient.

-Of course for kids, you’ll likely need to carry all their extra kit like tissues, wet wipes, snacks, drinks and maybe even a spare jumper or scarf.
+Of course for kids, you’ll likely need to carry all their extra kit like tissues, wet wipes, snacks, drinks and maybe even a spare layers, jumpers or scarf.

 Your style of skiing or snowboarding might also influence your daypack purchase.

 Long days off piste?
-Take avalanche rescue gear and a first aid kit.
+Make sure to take avalanche rescue gear and a first aid kit – so your ski pack will need an avalanche gear compartment.

 Shooting adventure video?
 Make sure there’s a place for your selfie stick, multiple cameras and possibly even a drone!

-OK, so with all that in mind, which are the best bags for skiing or snowboarding?
+OK, so with all that in mind, which are the best ski backpacks for those busy days of skiing or snowboarding this winter?

 1. Wedze – Ski touring bag 25L

 This nifty ski rucksack from Decathlon is ideal for a day out on skis or snowboard.
-The French chain are also very snowsports friendly, and their kit is often well made and durable.
+The French chain are always very snow sports friendly, and their kit is often well made and durable – in fact Wedze/Decathlon ski gear is arguably some of the best value on the market.

-The Wedze ski touring rucksack comes with the all important chest strap to stop your bag slipping around while you’re sliding downhill.
+This Wedze ski touring backpack comes with the all important chest strap to stop your bag slipping around while you’re sliding downhill.
 There are also plenty of straps and buckles to keep your helmet or bottle strapped to.

 And with a decent but not excessive 25 litre capacity, you can bring your snacks, camera and extra bits and bobs too.